Sentry SDK compatible | Self-hosted error tracking

 Is Telebugs only for people who used Sentry before?

 Not at all.
 The Sentry SDKs are simply the best-documented, most widely supported way to get structured error data from almost any runtime into a server.
-You can adopt Telebugs as a brand-new error tracker and follow the Sentry platform docs for your language — the only Telebugs-specific value is the DSN you paste in.
+You can adopt Telebugs as a brand-new error tracker and follow the Sentry platform docs for your language.
+The only Telebugs-specific value is the DSN you paste in.

 Ready to point your SDKs at a server you own?